pyskell/whatcanbitcoindo/README.md

-This is the source code for Bitcoin tech explained simply.
-If you want to see the website go to: [https://pyskell.github.io/bites/](https://pyskell.github.io/bites/)
+This is the source code for [https://whatcanbitcoindo.com]().
+Making contributions is easy and very welcome!

-This page is intended for newcomers to be able to grasp what is going on in the Bitcoin ecosystem without having to dive into highly technical documentation.
+What Can Bitcoin Do? is intended for enthusiasts to get an overview of the Bitcoin ecosystem and technical improvements without having to dive into highly technical documentation.
 As such the writing style here may differ from other more accurate and descriptive sources.

 Namely, we should:
 - Add more languages.
 - Keep our target audience in mind.
 This is not an intro-to-bitcoin website, there are scores of those.
 Nor is this a website for advanced technical understanding of how the projects featured here work.
-Our target audience are new enthusiasts who have some knowledge of cryptocurrencies and may be mislead by marketing and promises that cannot be delivered on.
+Our target audience is new enthusiasts who have some knowledge of cryptocurrencies and may be mislead by marketing and promises that falsely disparage Bitcoin.
 - Focus more on user-facing effects, in many cases these may be second order effects of a technology rather than its base purpose.
 - Aim to use as simple language as possible and avoid idioms so that even non-native English speakers can understand Bitcoin.
 - Want to avoid analogies *unless* they are close to 1-to-1 comparisons and broadly understood.